 Use of land clearing, grubbing and excavation waste as clean fill

-The definition of construction/demolition waste excludes waste resulting from land clearing, grubbing, and excavation, including trees, brush, stumps, and vegetative material (“LCGE”) if it is separate from other waste and used as clean fill.
-25 Pa.
-Code § 271.101 (b) (45) requires LCGE waste to be used and managed in accordance with DEP’s technical guidance manual, titled Best Management Practices for the Management of Waste from Land Clearing, Grubbing and Excavation, Document No. 254-5400-001.
-When LCGE is used and managed in accordance with this manual, LCGE waste may be used as clean fill.
+The definition of construction/demolition waste does not include waste resulting from land clearing, grubbing, and excavation, including trees, brush, stumps, and vegetative material (“LCGE”) if it is separate from other waste and used as clean fill.
+As per 25 Pa.
+Code § 271.101 (b) (4) (relating to permit requirement), a person or municipality is not required to obtain a permit for use of LCGE waste as clean fill if it is not hazardous and best management practices are implemented.
+The best management practices applicable to the management of LCGE are provided in the Department’s technical guidance manual, titled Best Management Practices for the Management of Waste from Land Clearing, Grubbing and Excavation, Document No. 254-5400-001.

 Use of concrete slabs or other structures with protruding rebar as clean fill

 Uncontaminated concrete containing protruding rebar will be considered clean fill provided the protruding rebar is removed or covered in a manner that does not create or have the potential to create safety hazards.

+REFERENCES: SWMA, 35 P.S.
+Section 6018.101

+Best Management Practices (BMP) for the Management of Waste From Land Clearing, Grubbing, and Excavation (LCGE) (254-5400-001)

+Management of Fill Policy (258-2182-773)